 In strength training programs, some exercises can be more effective than other similar ones, so this will matter.

 This one is a bit self-explanatory.
-Once you have your exercises chosen, you need to have the most optimal order for them.
+Once you choose your exercises, you must have the most optimal order.

 Typically, high-intensity compound exercises are a priority to be done before completing the accessory exercises.

-In essence, do the exercises requiring the most effort first.
+In essence, do the exercises require the most effort first?

-Compound exercises use multiple. joints and require multiple muscles and muscle groups.
+Compound exercises use multiple.
+Joints require multiple muscles and muscle groups.

 Accessory exercises are supplementary focused movements or exercises that strengthen synergist and supporting muscles to help a person do a primary movement.